The Brothers Grimm (film): Casting

-Johnny Depp was Gilliam's first choice for Will Grimm, but producer Bob Weinstein believed Depp was not commercially famous enough for the role.
+Johnny Depp was Gilliam's first choice for Will Grimm.
 Matt Damon joked that Weinstein "was kicking himself because halfway through production, Pirates of the Caribbean came out and Depp was all of a sudden a big sensation".
 Heath Ledger met Gilliam in November 2002 when Nicola Pecorini recommended the actor to the director, comparing him to Depp.
 Gilliam intended to cast Ledger opposite Depp.
 Damon and Ledger were originally cast in opposite roles before they asked to have their characters switched.

 Damon had wanted to work with Gilliam for years.
 Damon "grew up loving [Gilliam's] Time Bandits, the way that movie created this weird but totally convincing world".
 Gilliam elected to have Damon wear a prosthetic nose, but Weinstein said "it would have distracted audiences from Damon's star-studded good looks".
 Gilliam later reasoned that "it would have been the most expensive nose job ever".

 Gilliam wanted Samantha Morton for the female lead but was overruled by The Weinsteins who wanted a more conventionally beautiful actress.
 Robin Williams was originally cast in the role of Cavaldi before dropping out and was replaced by Peter Stormare.
 Nicole Kidman turned down the role of the Mirror Queen due to scheduling conflicts.